 If you have a child with a history of ear infections, it is important to do the following:

 In fact, ear infections are often the result of an allergy or intolerance to dairy products.
-It is amazing how quickly glue ear resolves when these foods are taken out of the diet.
+It is amazing how quickly glue ear resolves when these foods are removed from the diet.

 The best way to give a child probiotics is to open a capsule and put the powder on their tongue last thing before bed.
 This allows the probiotic to work on the ear-nose-throat area while the child sleeps.
 They should have their teeth brushed and not eat or drink anything after taking the powder.